Skip to main content

 Geology

 The Faraglioni dei Ciclopi are remnants of a submarine volcanic eruption from approximately 500,000 years ago, consisting of columnar basalt formed when lava cooled rapidly upon contact with seawater.
-The hexagonal column patterns visible in the rock are textbook examples of columnar jointing.
+[1] The hexagonal column patterns visible in the rock are textbook examples of columnar jointing.
 The largest island, Isola Lachea, displays pillow lavas and hyaloclastites documenting underwater volcanic activity.
-The formation is related to the broader Etnean volcanic system, representing an early manifestation of the volcanism that continues today at Mount Etna just 20 kilometers north.
-The geological significance led to early scientific studies in the 19th century.
+The formation is related to the broader Etnean volcanic system, representing an early manifestation of the volcanism that continues today at Mount Etna, approximately 20 kilometres to the northwest.
+The geological significance led to scientific studies from the 19th century onward.

 Climate And Weather